MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/IgniteLabs/SecureScore.md

 1. On the **Assign users and data sources** page, select **Add assignment** then populate the fields as follows:
     - Assignment name: **`ExposureManagement`**
     - Assign users and group: Enter **`Joni Sherman`**, then select it.
     - Under **Data sources**, select the drop-down menu to see a list of the available data-sources.
 Select only **Microsoft Security Exposure Management**.
-Keep other data sources unselected.
+If other data sources are listed, unselect them.
     - Select, **Add**.
     - Select, **Next**.
 1. In the Review and finish page review your settings, select **Submit**, then select **Done**.